Azure/azure-rest-api-specs/specification/apimanagement/resource-manager/readme.md

   - suppress: R4009
     from: apimtenant.json
     reason: Warning raised to error while PR was being reviewed.
 SystemData will implement in next preview version.
+  - suppress: R4009
+    from: apimnotifications.json
+    reason: Warning raised to error while PR was being reviewed.
+SystemData will implement in next preview version.
 ```